goldsborough/clang-expand/README.md

 </table>
 </p>

 As you can see, clang-expand actually instantiated the template function during the expansion.
-This is because on the level that it operates on within the clang AST, semantic analysis including template type deduction are already complete.
+This is because on the level that it operates on within the clang AST, semantic analysis, including template type deduction, are already complete.
 This means that calling templates is not a problem for clang-expand.

 2. If you're assigning the return value of a function you expand to a